Conflict Transformation Studies

 You will also learn the history and context of many global conflicts and about different processes like arbitration, negotiation, conflict management, and others.
 This area of study will prepare you to work in community development, peace building, justice and reconciliation, law, criminal justice, psychotherapy, and more.

 Why Choose North Park?

-We offer a certificate in conflict transformation, a program that deeply connects to North Park’s Christian, urban, and multicultural focuses.
+Our major in conflict transformation deeply connects to North Park’s Christian, urban, and multicultural focuses.
 As a Christian community grounded in the gospels and with religious values rooted in social justice, we examine several international conflicts from a faith-based, interdisciplinary perspective and make intense use of the city.
 For example, our students learn about immigration issues by conducting personal interviews at a local neighborhood organization.